luxeengine/alpha/docs_src/Luxe/guide.input.md

 Sometimes you need to know some value from the OS/platform that luxe is not explicitly exposing.

 For this purpose all of the events (MouseEvent, TouchEvent, GamepadEvent, KeyEvent) pass a property through the event object.
-This is the exact event structure, untouched, low level (you can use `trace(event)` to dump it's contents.
+This is the exact event structure, untouched, low level (you can use `trace(event.raw)` to dump it's contents.

 ## Named input
 ---